We all do it.

 Now, I’m not gonna lie:

-I was skeptical at first.
-I wasn’t sure it’d actually help me in any meaningful way, and the relatively high price tag didn’t help (the course costs $199).
+Now, I’m not gonna lie, I was skeptical at first.
+I wasn’t sure if it would actually help me in any meaningful way, and the relatively high price tag didn’t help (the course costs $199).

 But then I went over it in my mind.